LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Wave/Wave.md

 *It is the stream in the ditch that waters the field.*
 *It is the cloud on the breeze.*
 *It is motion and necessity, and its Shape is that which it must be.*
--- Scrolls of Fluid Living, Book I
+-- Scrolls of the Fluid Life, Book I

 Before choosing from the below options, the character gains access to one of the following Font of Magic options:
 * Crashing Wave